 - Other notable accomplishments:

-- Secured permanent access to "outdoor classrooms" within a 10-minute walk of every school in Sierra and Plumas counties, providing every child the chance to be engaged in quality outdoor learning and the stewardship of his or her local environment.
+- "Outdoor classrooms" within a 10-minute walk of every school in Sierra and Plumas counties provide every child the chance to be engaged in quality outdoor learning and the stewardship of his or her local environment.

-- Built 36 miles of trails, 15 trailheads, 18 informational kiosks, 15 picnic areas, and 1 bird viewing platform built across the northern Sierra.
+- Built 36 miles of trails, 15 trailheads, 18 informational kiosks, 16 picnic areas, and 1 bird viewing platform across the northern Sierra.